-May 9, 2013 -- EPA published a direct final significant new use rule (SNUR) for 15 chemical substances that were the subject of premanufacture notices (PMNs).
-EPA will take comments on the rule until June 10, 2013.
+June 5, 2015 -- EPA published the direct significant new use rules (SNURs) for 22 chemical substances which were the subject of premanufacture notices (PMNs).

-May 1, 2013 -- EPA published the final significant new use rule (SNUR) for a chemical substance that was the subject of premanufacture notice (PMN) P-01-384.
+May 8, 2015 -- EPA published the direct significant new use rules (SNURs) for 25 chemical substances which were the subject of premanufacture notices (PMNs).

-April 18, 2013 -- EPA proposed a significant new use rule (SNUR) for eight chemical substances that were subject to premanufacture notices (PMNs).
-EPA will take comments on the proposal until May 20, 2013.
+April 9, 2015 -- EPA proposed the modification of the significant new use rules (SNURs) for 24 chemical substances that were the subject of premanufacture notices (PMNs).

 WARNING - DO NOT e-mail any Confidential Business Information (CBI) to EPA.
 EPA's e-mail system is NOT secured to protect CBI.

 All new PMNs and SNUNs, as well as support documents (for notices submitted after April 6, 2010), must be provided to EPA via ePMN and CDX.

 SNUN reminder: When submitting a Significant New Use Notice (SNUN), companies should include a cover letter.
 Read more information about SNUNs and what the cover letter should include.

 Note: Having a Chemical Abstract Services Registry Number (CASRN) for a chemical does not equate to that chemical being listed on the TSCA Inventory.

 The Toxic Substances Control Act Hotline (email@example.com) can answer questions about the PMN process or filing a PMN form.